 It’s been a busy month for the Grannie.
 Len Gudgeon at the Granada Garage repaired the passenger door hinge and adjusted the detent.
 Under-lubrication with the wrong grade of oil meant the old ones wore prematurely.
 Continue reading “Our cars: 1975 Ford Granada 2.0 L”

 Our first test in 2010 involved a mid-range petrol-engined five door-hatch.
 This time DTW went for the 130 dCi estate in “Limited” garb.
-My casual research indicates this is the base model but it doesn´t feel all that base to sit in.
+My casual research indicates this is the base model but it doesn’t feel all that base to sit in.
 Air con, blue teeth, electric windows and cloth upholstery are all included in the asking.
-Ringing in my ears as I sat in the car were the words of a neighbour who derided the Megane´s interior for being “plasticky”.
-As I settled down inside the Megane and peered around I did notice Continue reading “2015 Renault Megane 130 dCi Sports Tourer”
+Ringing in my ears as I sat in the car were the words of a neighbour who Continue reading “2015 Renault Megane 130 dCi Sports Tourer”

-We have Myles Gorfe´s ´75, Steen Larsen´s Consul and now this ´76 Granada with its wonderfully clear trim designation: 2300 V6 GXL.
+We have Myles Gorfe’s ’75, Steen Larsen’s Consul and now this ’76 Granada with its wonderfully clear trim designation: 2300 V6 GXL.
 You know precisely where you are with this car.
 Tricky lighting confounded the front three quarter view.
-The light was behind the car at the time and it was hard to get a better angle due to the surrounding cars on the lot.
+The light was behind the car at the time and it was hard to Continue reading “Photo Series: 1976 Ford Granada 2300 V6 GXL”